 It will lead to solving the problem at its root.
 One way of creating a civilized workplace culture is by purposely recruiting people who display signs of good conduct.
 Employers should test their personality traits and conflict management styles.
 They should look out for how the potential hires handle everyone they meet, from the receptionist to the future teammates.

-People who reflect a cooperative conflict management style are less likely to participate in uncivilized behaviors.
+People who reflect a cooperative conflict resolution style are less likely to participate in uncivilized behaviors.
 On the other hand, those who use a dominant form of conflict management style are more likely to show incivility goals.
 One can also use their network to dig past the toxic employees' resumes from their past employers and coworkers.

 3. Increase awareness of workplace incivility.